Marvin Anderson

 In August 2002, Marvin Lamont Anderson became the 99th person in the United States to be exonerated due to post-conviction DNA testing.
 He was only 18 years old when he was convicted of robbery, sodomy, abduction, and rape.
 Anderson was released on parole 15 years later, but it took another four years to be exonerated.

-From the very beginning of the case, people in the community became aware that the most likely suspect was another black man named John Otis Lincoln.
-The bicycle that had been identified as being used by the assailant was identified by the owner, who said that Lincoln had stolen it from him approximately a half hour before the rape.
-Although Anderson requested that his attorneys call both the owner of the bicycle and Lincoln as witnesses, his counsel declined.
-An all white jury convicted Anderson on all counts and he was sentenced to 210 years in prison.
+From the very beginning of the case, people in the community became aware that the most likely suspect was another Black man named John Otis Lincoln.
+The bicycle that had been identified as being used by the assailant was identified by the owner, who said that Mr. Lincoln had stolen it from him approximately a half hour before the rape.
+Although Mr. Anderson requested that his attorneys call both the owner of the bicycle and Mr. Lincoln as witnesses, his counsel declined.
+An all white jury convicted Mr. Anderson on all counts and he was sentenced to 210 years in prison.

 In 2001, Dr. Paul Ferrara, Director of the Virginia Division of Forensic Science, advised the Innocence Project that certain physical evidence from the case — including sperm samples recovered from the victim’s body — had been located in the laboratory notebook of the criminalist who performed conventional serology in 1982.
 Had that criminalist followed policy and returned the partially used swabs to the rape kit, all evidence in this case would have been forever lost.

-On August 21, 2002, Virginia Gov. Mark Warner granted Anderson a full pardon.
-He had spent fifteen years in prison and four years on parole fighting to prove his innocence.
+On Aug.
+21, 2002, Virginia Gov. Mark Warner granted Mr. Anderson a full pardon.
+He had spent 15 years in prison and four years on parole fighting to prove his innocence.

 Life After Exoneration